Saving Taxes!

-The Hon’ble Prime Minister launched the Pradhan Mantri Mudra Yojana (PMMY) scheme on 8th April 2015.
-This scheme provides loans up to 10 lakh to non-corporate and non-farm small or micro-enterprises.
-These loans are classified as MUDRA (Micro Units Development and Refinance Agency Limited) loans under PMMY.
+The Pradhan Mantri Mudra Yojana (PMMY), launched by the Hon’ble Prime Minister on 8th April 2015, offers loans up to ₹10 lakh to non-corporate, non-farm small or micro-enterprises.
+These loans are classified as MUDRA (Micro Units Development and Refinance Agency Limited) loans.

 Nature of Assistance – ‘Shishu’ offers loans up to Rs.50,000.
 ‘Kishor’ provides loans above Rs.50,000 up to Rs.5 lakhs.
 ‘Tarun’ provides loans above Rs.5 lakhs up to Rs.
 10 lakhs to micro-units.